- Total Area: 56.594 sq km Land: 55.974 sq km Water: 620 sq km

 - Administrative disivions: 20 counties (zupanije, zupanija - singular) and 1 city* (grad - singular); Bjelovarsko-Bilogorska, Brodsko-Posavska, Dubrovacko-Neretvanska (Dubrovnik-Neretva), Istarska (Istria), Karlovacka, Koprivnicko-Krizevacka, Krapinsko-Zagorska, Licko-Senjska (Lika-Senj), Medimurska, Osjecko-Baranjska, Pozesko-Slavonska (Pozega-Slavonia), Primorsko-Goranska, Sibensko-Kninska, Sisacko-Moslavacka, Splitsko-Dalmatinska (Split-Dalmatia), Varazdinska, Viroviticko-Podravska, Vukovarsko-Srijemska, Zadarska, Zagreb, Zagrebacka

-- The Energy Regulation Agency (HERA) regulates the energy sector and controls prices.
+- The Energy Regulation Agency (HERA) regulates the energy sector and controls prices, except for feed-in tariffs, biofuels and CHP (consulting role)

 - The Croatian Energy Market Operator (HROTE) oversees the power and gas markets, operates the wholesale electricity market and incentivises the development of renewable energy sources.
 It acts under the supervision of HERA.